 These are all unique circumstances that most owners face only once in the life of their business.
 There are many missteps that can be made.
 Many potential pitfalls in finding a business to buy.
 Are you better off buying a competitor, or finding a complementary business?
 How do you decide which business to buy?
-Should you buy a distressed business you can put on the right track, or one that is healthy and a good fit to your current business.
+Should you buy a distressed business you can put on the right track, or one that is healthy and a good fit for your current business?
 What about the negotiations and the contracts?
 Do you just negotiate a flat sales price, or should you negotiate an earn-out based on your helping transition the business after the sale?
 What kind of multiple should you ask for?
 A multiple on what, EBITDA?
 What does that number end up being?
 How do you integrate new employees into your operation?
-What do you merge their current benefits plans and payroll packages?
+How do you merge their current benefits plans and payroll packages?
 What additional costs are associated with a business that’s in a different city or state?
 What synergies can you achieve?

 And those are only a few of the issues that you need to address.
 A skilled CFO has spent time working with all of these issues.
 They can put together the models to paint different scenarios that can show the possibilities or risks of various outcomes.

+Mergers and acquisitions can be an excellent way to boost a company’s growth, but they also come with numerous risks.
 The skilled executives at CFO Simplified are ready to help you analyze the options so that you can make the right decision, based on your ultimate desires and goals.